Diet and Breast Health

 According to Dr. David Williams, “Wearing a bra at least 14 hours a day tends to increase the hormone prolactin, which decreases circulation in the breast tissue.
 Decreasing circulation can impede your body’s natural removal of carcinogenic fluids that become trapped in the breast’s sac‐like glands (lymph nodes).
 These glands make up the largest mass of lymph nodes in the upper part of your body’s lymphatic system.”
 The mammary glands are filled with lymphatic vessels that move from the breast to the lymph nodes located under the armpit, to the collar bone, and then the thoracic duct.
 It is through these pathways that the breast drains toxins and keeps its internal environment clean.
 When something impedes this natural process, the estrogen byproducts become destructive free radicals that can create cellular damage, thus leading to breast cancer.
 If you must wear your bra, consider wearing one that does not cut tightly under or along the outer edges of the breasts where these milk ducts are located.
 Also remember to take it off whenever possible to allow your lymphatic system to flow freely.

-The connection between bras and breast cancer.
 An interview with Sydney Ross Singer on his book Dressed To Kill: The Link between Breast Cancer and Bras.

 How to do lymphatic massage for the breast tissue